Ultimate Guide for Expats Leaving Hong Kong For Good

 - Pay outstanding credit card bills and seek advice if you need to keep the card and continue to use it in your destination country.

-- Update payment for subscriptions if they are linked to a credit card you wish to terminate (Spotify, Netflix, software subscriptions, web hosting, etc)
+- Update payment for subscriptions if they are linked to a credit card you wish to terminate (Spotify, Netflix, newspaper/magazine subscriptions, club memberships, etc)

 - Arrange payment for items paid on installment basis such as appliances paid monthly using credit card